-^{}Preliminary Draft.
-We thank the editor Xiaohong Chen, an associate editor, two anonymous referees, and participants at the Whitney Newey Conference at MIT, and other venues for helpful comments.
-Arellano acknowledges research funding from the Ministerio de Economia y Competitividad, Grant ECO2016-79848-P. Blundell would like to thank the ESRC Centre CPP at IFS.
+&lt;sup>\We thank the editor Xiaohong Chen, an associate editor, two anonymous referees, and participants at the Whitney Newey Conference at MIT, and other venues for helpful comments.
+Arellano acknowledges research funding from the Ministerio de Economia y Competitividad, Grant ECO2016-79848-P. Blundell would like to thank the ESRC Centre for the Microeconomic Analysis of Public Policy (CPP) at the Institute for Fiscal Studies (ES/T014334/1) for support.
 Bonhomme acknowledges support from the NSF, Grant SES-1658920.